Are you on Facebook? If so, click here and “Like” us:

 Dec.
 19 Tuscarora Heroes Remembrance

-Lutheran Church of the Messiah, 915 Oneida St., Lewiston, NY
+Lutheran Church of the Messiah, 915 Oneida St., Lewiston

 Free and all are invited

-This program is free and open to all.
-Refreshments will be served.
+This event is free and open to all, refreshments will be served.

 Jan.
 26, 2017 Neil Patterson, Tuscarora Nation